 Design architect Fentress Architects, together with HNTB as architect of record, designed Terminal C to be an iconic gateway to the entire region.

 “An airport should be reflective of the environment and region it serves as well as meet the needs of its passengers.
 For Orlando, that means architecturally identifying with subtropical vegetation and wildlife as well as numerous world-classattractions.
 It also means understanding a very diverse passenger profile; each with their own unique expectations of the Orlando Experience.
-Terminal C will offer passengers the best in technology and operations, and also a very friendly, hospitable environment,” said Curtis Fentress, FAIA Principal in Charge of Design with design architect Fentress Architects.
+Terminal C will offer passengers the best in technology and operations, and also a very friendly, hospitable environment,” said Fentress.

-Among the terminal’s signature architectural elements is The Prow, which sets an uplifting tone at curbside, especially when seen against a dramatic Flordia sky.
-The ambient natural light that will flow in from this curbside curtainwall, as well as from the Terminal’s skylit spine, helps bring the outdoors in and guides passengers to world-class amenities and onto their gate.
+Among the terminal’s signature architectural elements is The Prow.
+It sets an uplifting tone at curbside, especially when seen against a dramatic Florida sky.
+Ambient natural light will flow in from this curbside curtainwall, as well as from the Terminal’s skylit spine.
+This will help bring the outdoors in and guides passengers to world-class amenities and onto their gate.

-All major building elements—ticketing, security, concessions, gates and baggage claim—will be aligned along a Boulevard, which will lead passengers on a linear journey.
-This Boulevard will be adorned with a Grand Skylight that introduces dappled daylight and supports lush foliage.
+All major building elements—ticketing, security, concessions, gates and baggage claim—will be aligned along a Boulevard.
+This will lead passengers on a linear journey.
+A Grand Skylight that introduces dappled daylight and supports lush foliage will adorn this Boulevard.

-“The tinted glass panels of the Grand Skylight dapple and diffuse sunlight, which creates an effect reminiscent of light coming through Orlando’s historic orange groves,” said Curtis Fentress, FAIA Principal in Charge of Design with designarchitect Fentress Architects.
+“The tinted glass panels of the Grand Skylight dapple and diffuse sunlight, which creates an effect reminiscent of light coming through Orlando’s historic orange groves,” said Fentress.

-The Boulevard will also connect Terminal C’s two signature civic spaces—Palm Court and Town Square—with the MCO’s Intermodal Terminal Facility, which supports up to four rail systems including Brightline’s inter-city service.
+The Boulevard will also connect Terminal C’s two signature civic spaces—Palm Court and Town Square—with the MCO’s Intermodal Terminal Facility.
+The Facility supports up to four rail systems, including Brightline’s inter-city service.
 Palm Court is located airside, at the terminus of the Boulevard skylight.
-As the grandest of Terminal C’s civic spaces, this vibrant location will feature shopping, experiential media, dining, socializing and relaxation lounges in a daylit, garden-like atmosphere.
-Second-story retail and lofted airline clubs are designed to overlook Palm Court and its experiential media element, which will feature an interactive exploration of Orlando’s various destinations.
+It is the grandest of Terminal C’s civic spaces.
+As such, this vibrant location will feature shopping, experiential media, dining, socializing and relaxation lounges in a daylit, garden-like atmosphere.
+The design of second-story retail and lofted airline clubs means they will overlook Palm Court and its experiential media element, which will feature an interactive exploration of Orlando’s various destinations.